cscart/docs/install/useful_info/curl_support.rst

 Check the Server for PHP's cURL Support
 ***************************************

-To check whether there is PHP's cURL support installed on your server, complete the following steps:
+To check whether PHP's cURL support is installed on your server, complete the following steps:

 1. Log in to your administration panel.